Backronym: As false etymologies

 Sometimes a backronym is reputed to have been used in the formation of the original word, and amounts to a false etymology or an urban legend.
 Acronyms were rare in the English language before the 1930s, and most etymologies of common words or phrases that suggest origin from an acronym are false.

 Examples include posh, an adjective describing stylish items or members of the upper class.
 A popular story derives the word as an acronym from "port out, starboard home", referring to 19th-century first-class cabins on ocean liners, which were shaded from the sun on outbound voyages east (e.g. from Britain to India) and homeward voyages west.
 The word's actual etymology is unknown, but more likely related to Romani påš xåra ('half-penny') or to Urdu (borrowed from Persian) safed-pōśh ('white robes'), a term for wealthy people.

 Another example is the word chav, which is a derogatory term for a working-class youth.
 This word is probably of Romani origin but commonly believed to be a backronym of "council-housed and violent".

 Similarly, the distress signal SOS is often believed to be an abbreviation for "save our ship" or "save our souls" but was chosen because it has a simple and unmistakable Morse code representation – three dots, three dashes, and three dots, sent without any pauses between characters.

 More recent examples include the brand name Adidas, named after company founder Adolf "Adi" Dassler but falsely believed to be an acronym for "all day I dream about sport".

 The word wiki is said to stand for "what I know is", but is in fact derived from the Hawaiian phrase wiki-wiki meaning 'fast'.

+The abbreviation "RPG" for the type of weapon originally comes from Russian "РПГ" (ручной противотанковый гранатомёт, rūchinoy protivotankovyi granatomyot, meaning "handheld anti-tank grenade thrower"), with English decoding "rocket-propelled grenade" appearing later as a backronym.

 Yahoo!, sometimes claimed to mean "yet another hierarchical officious oracle", was in fact chosen because Yahoo's founders liked the word's meaning of "rude, unsophisticated, uncouth" (taken from Jonathan Swift's book Gulliver's Travels).

 The distress call "pan-pan" is commonly stated to mean "possible assistance needed", whereas it is in fact derived from the French word panne, meaning 'breakdown'.